emilygv/emilyvernon.com/_posts/2020-09-12-how-to-study-for-the-CCXP-exam-honest-and-in-depth.md

 ---

-**It’s hard to find an honest review of preparing for the CCXP (Certified Customer Experience Professional) exam.
-Many initial search engine hits are trying to sell you a masterclass or book.
+**It's hard to find an honest review of preparing for the CCXP (Certified Customer Experience Professional) exam.
+My initial search engine hits were blog articles ultimatley trying to sell a masterclass or book.
 It’s a bit exhausting, especially for a profession that is about creating effective experiences.
+This is why I wanted to help out and provide one perspective on preparing for the exam.
 Through the spirit of open source and shared information, let me walk through how I studied, how long I prepared and what resources I used.**

 **What we'll cover:**
 * TOC